 Delete any email messages that have no relevance to the new holder of the account, being especially careful about any that may have personal or confidential content.

 If you have personalised the account with such things as signature files, pictures or contact lists, remove all of that information.

+Although you should not have put recovery phone numbers or email addresses in place, PLEASE ensure any account recovery information is removed.
+You don't want account recovery email messages and text messages coming to you.
+It is for this reason that implementing this kind of personalization is discouraged.

 Contact your replacement and give them the password you have set for the a15lions.org email address assigned to your position or club.
 If you have changed the password to a more personal one that you use for other purposes (not recommended) you should change that password to something generic, but secure prior to giving the password to your replacement.